ShaunSpringer/Wraith/README.md

 </section>
 ```

-When selected is true, the class highlight will be applied to the span surround our text.
+When selected is true, the class highlight will be applied to the span surrounding our text.

 ## Building and Testing
 In order to build Wraith you will have to install several dependencies, do this with node (npm).